Sildenafil Patient Tips

-- May interact with some medications including certain antibiotics and antifungals, herbal remedies, HIV medicines and drugs used in the treatment of high blood pressure or prostate disorders.
+- May interact with some medications including certain antibiotics and antifungals, herbal remedies, HIV medicines, nitrates, and drugs used in the treatment of high blood pressure or prostate disorders.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - If you are taking sildenafil (Viagra) for ED, do not take more than once a day.
 If you are taking sildenafil (Revatio) for PAH, take as directed (usual dosage is three times daily).